-We make deliberate choices about the language we use but manufacturers tend to market products to men and women.
-Socks seem universal, so you may wonder why pairs are created specifically for people assigned male at birth (AMAB) and people assigned female at birth (AFAB).
+We make deliberate choices about the language we use and try to avoid language that implies a gender binary, but manufacturers tend to market products to men and women.
+Socks seem universal, so you may wonder why this is.

-Plus, socks that are marketed to men and women are designed differently.
-"Women's socks are thinner and lighter vs men's socks which are thicker and heavier,” Dr. Javed says.
+"Women's socks are thinner and lighter vs men's socks, which are thicker and heavier,” Dr. Javed says.
 “Also, the ‘welt,’ which is known as the cuff of the sock, tends to be wider for men and narrower for women."

-2. Best for Running: The North Face Run Targeted Cushion Low Ankle Socks
+2. Smartwool Run Targeted Cushion Low Ankle Socks

 What to Look for in Socks for Sweaty Feet